Hridya2001/aws-csv-data-pipeline/README.md

-# 📊 CSV Data Pipeline using AWS (S3, Lambda, Glue, QuickSight)
+# CSV Data Pipeline using AWS (S3, Lambda, Glue, QuickSight)

-This project demonstrates a complete serverless data pipeline on AWS that processes CSV files using Amazon S3, AWS Lambda, AWS Glue, and visualizes the final output in Amazon QuickSight.
+This project demonstrates a data pipeline built using various AWS services to process a movie dataset stored in CSV format.
+The pipeline consists of uploading the raw data to Amazon S3, preprocessing it using AWS Lambda, transforming it with AWS Glue, and finally visualizing the processed data in Amazon QuickSight.
+The dataset primarily contains information about movies, including various attributes such as movie genre, title, and year, allowing for meaningful analysis of movie trends, genres, and other related insights.

 ## Architecture Diagram

 ![Architecture Diagram](images/image.png)

+## Technology Used
+1. Programming Language - Python
+2. Scripting Language - SQL
+3. AWS
+   - lambda
+   - S3
+   - AWS Glue
+   - IAM
+   - QuickSight

 ## Project Workflow
 1. Source CSV File

    The process begins when I manually uploads a CSV file to the source S3 bucket, named "csv-raw-data-bucket".
 This bucket acts as the initial storage point for raw, unprocessed data.